 Example: The leader of a weekly meeting recognized that an hour out of everyone’s schedule once a week did not justify the purpose of the meeting.
 To increase efficiency, she changed the meeting to a 15-minute standup with only those she had updates for.

-The transformational leadership style is similar to the coach style in that it focuses on clear communication, goal-setting and employee motivation.
-However, instead of placing the majority of the energy into each employee’s individual goals, the transformational leader is driven by a commitment to organization objectives.
+The transformational leadership style is similar to the coach-style in that it focuses on clear communication, goal-setting and employee motivation.
+However, instead of placing the majority of the energy into each employee’s individual goals, the transformational leader is driven by a commitment to organizational objectives.

 Because these types of leaders spend much of their time on the big picture, this style of leading is best for teams that can handle many delegated tasks without constant supervision.